nms-scribe/cosmopoeia/idea.md

     [ ] Review AFMG people generation algorithms -- again, wait on improvements until later [ ] Figure out how to break the task apart into sub commands and create those commands.
+[ ] Improved, Similar-area voronoization algorithm vaguely described above [ ] Documentation
+    [ ] Include a caveat that this is not intended to be used for scientific purposes (analyzing streams, etc.) and the algorithms are not meant to model actual physical processes.
-[ ] Improved, Similar-area voronoization algorithm vaguely described above [ ] Figure out how to compile and deploy this tool to various operating systems.
+[ ] Figure out how to compile and deploy this tool to various operating systems.
 At least arch linux and windows.
 [ ] Announce beta release on Blog, Mammoth, Reddit (AFMG list, imaginarymapping, a few other places), and start updating those places when changes are made.
     -- I feel like having all the above is enough to announce, as long as "creating terrain", a large task, will be the next thing on the list.